sarangu001/myportfolio/README.md

 This Language Translation Pipeline project represents a significant achievement in the realm of deep learning and natural language processing.
 It demonstrates my proficiency in handling complex NLP tasks, model development, and user interface design.
 The practical applications of this technology are far-reaching, encompassing industries such as localization, content translation, and international communication.

-#Exploiting Race Condition Vulnerability in a Virtual Machine: Explored vulnerabilities in virtual machines using C programming and symbolic link techniques.
+4.Exploiting Race Condition Vulnerability in a Virtual Machine: Explored vulnerabilities in virtual machines using C programming and symbolic link techniques.

 ![virtual](https://github.com/sarangu001/myportfolio/assets/91167302/195264d4-c16e-4d62-9f40-22722a1d863c)